mohammadtarek/Amazon-Automation/README.md

 ### For API Tests:
 1. Right-click on `api-testng.xml` and click on **Run** to execute the API tests.
+### Also You Can Run All the Tests Using "mvn test" when you are inside the installed repo: "FoodicsAutomationTask":
 ## Error Handling

 Error handling is implemented using: